Chart Color Schemes

 Employment drivers in Frankston North are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Frankston North has a balanced workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 10.2% and estimated employment growth of 2.1% in the past year.
+The construction sector is prominent with an unemployment rate of 9.4% and estimated employment growth of 2.7% in the past year as of September 2025.

-As of June 2025, 8,886 residents are employed while the unemployment rate is 5.6%, higher than Greater Melbourne's rate of 4.6%.
-Workforce participation is lower at 54.6% compared to Greater Melbourne's 64.1%.
+There are 8,885 residents employed with an unemployment rate of 4.7%, which is equal to Greater Melbourne's rate but shows room for improvement due to lower workforce participation at 54.6%.
 Key employment industries include health care & social assistance, construction, and retail trade.
-Construction stands out with employment levels at 1.4 times the regional average.
+Construction has a notable concentration with employment levels at 1.4 times the regional average.
+However, professional & technical services have limited presence at 4.7% compared to the regional average of 10.1%.

 Frequently Asked Questions - Employment